How to Remove a CD Stuck in a Car Stereo

 Most car audio systems have a reset feature of sorts for their CD drive.
 Start by turning your car on, and then turning it off.

-You’ve surely seen people try to fix their electronics in the movie by hitting them.
-While it’s not recommended that you do this as dramatically as is portrayed on the TV (you’re not The Fonz, after all), there’s something to it.
-Hitting the sound system can jostle things about, and loosen up any parts that are stuck.
+You’ve surely seen people try to fix their electronics in the movies by hitting them.
+While it’s not recommended that you do this too hard, there’s something to it.
+Hitting the sound system can jostle things about and loosen up any parts that are stuck.

 Try hitting or slapping the audio system hard enough that it will jolt it, but not so hard that you risk breaking anything.